Hey everyone!

 As well as start-up animations that sweep or fade a series when the chart is first shown, SciChart.js now features style and data animations.

-For example, animate one entire dataset (x,y values) to another.
-You can animate the stroke colour, line thickness or fill colours of a series.
-You can even animate the point marker being displayed.
+For example, you can animate one entire dataset (x,y values) to another.
+You can also animate the stroke color, line thickness or fill colors of a series, or even animate the point marker being displayed.

 12. Transparent, Image or Blurred/Glass Backgrounds

-Create stunning JavaScript charts with SciChart’s flexible styling & theming API!
+Create stunning JavaScript charts with SciChart’s flexible styling and theming API!

-More styling & Theming changes in SciChart.js v2.x, you can now style the wait-loader, displayed when the chart initially starts up.
+More styling and theming changes in SciChart.js v2.x, you can now style the wait-loader, displayed when the chart initially starts up.

-Styling options include simple changing of foreground & background colours, right through to customizing the DOM which is displayed as the chart loads for the first time.
+Styling options include simple changing of foreground and background colors, right through to customizing the DOM which is displayed as the chart loads for the first time.

 14. SciChartOverview Scrollbar Control